The Life and Paintings of Artemisia Gentileschi, the #MeToo Movement’s Old Master

 It’s only a 6 hour drive from Milan to Rome.
 But this well-traveled route is dense with amazing must see medieval villages, ornate palazzos, Roman ruins, and sublime treasures of the Renaissance.
 There’s plenty of great destinations in Italy to explore along the way.
 This super detailed 10 day itinerary takes you to them.
 It’s … Read more

-Where To Find Free Art in Rome: 30 Free Things To Do
+30 Free Cultural Things To Do In Rome

 If you’re an art lover seeking an affordable vacation in Rome, Italy, you’re in luck!
 This is the ultimate guide to experiencing the finest free art, sculpture, and architecture in the city.
 As it turns out, some of the best things to do in Rome won’t cost you a penny.
 Traveling in a bustling and … Read more